fgamgee/Jitsi-Meet-Secure-Server/Install_Instructions.md

 Create a key pair that you will use to SSH into your Jitsi server.
 From the EC2 console, on the left-hand side, click on Create Key Pairs (Right corner).
 On the screen that pops up, you must select the file type.
 Select the **.pem** format (even if you use Windows).
 Key pairs are regional.
 You need to select a region close to your users, for best performance.
-The region can be changed in the upper right corner – see red circle.
+The region can be changed in the upper right corner, between the search box and the support button.

 ![SSH keypair](./diagrams/keypair.png)